txthinking/brook/docs/brook-socks5.md

 Once brook is listening as a SOCKS5 proxy on `1.2.3.4` port `1080`, you need to configure your browser to use the SOCKS5 proxy.

-* In Chrome, install and configure extension SwitchyOmega by FelisCatus
+* In Chrome, install and configure extension [Socks5 Configurator](https://chrome.google.com/webstore/detail/hnpgnjkeaobghpjjhaiemlahikgmnghb)